anyone2/IndigoPlugin-Voice-Monkey/README.md

 - Click the checkbox for 'Use alexa-remote-control'

-Now test to ensure it works by creating an Action Group.
+To test your installation and configuration, create an Action Group.
 Select Voice Monkey Actions and then select 'Pass command line arguments'

-- Type in some command that can be executed and heard on a device near by.
+- Type in some command that can be executed and heard on a nearby device.
     - for example, -d 'Family Room Echo' -e speak:'Hello world!'

 ## Advanced Scripting